JustAMan22/GrubberProject/README.md

-# Grubber: Improving Delivery Experience
+# Grubber: Improving Delivery Experiences

 Grubber isn't your average food delivery service.
 We are committed to delivering the freshest and most delicious culinary delights right to your door.
 We don't just provide a service at Grubber; we create unforgettable experiences centered on your food.